uikit/uikit-site/README.md

 1. Clone the repository
 2. `pnpm install` to fetch all dependencies
+3. `pnpm compile` to compile the css and uikit tests
-3. - `pnpm dev` start a development server
+4. - `pnpm dev` start a development server
    - `pnpm build` build a production version of your app
    - `pnpm preview` run the production version locally